msobanjo/courseware/topics/nginx/modules/web-server-configuration/README.md

 This allows us to deploy our web applications so that they can be accessed efficiently.

 ## Web Servers
-A web server can be referring to a hardware or software or both of them working together, although you could refer to the software counterpart as a HTTP server.
+A web server could be referring to hardware, software, or a combination of both, although you could refer to the software counterpart as a HTTP server.

 ### Hardware
 From a hardware perspective, a web server would be a computer that has web server software installed on it and is connected to the internet.
-This computer would also have installed the files that are going to be served (HTML documents, CSS, images and JavaScript files).
+This computer would also have all files that are going to be served (HTML documents, CSS, images and JavaScript files).

 ### Software
-The software side of things is the part that allows users to connect and access the files stored on the computer.
+The software will allow users to connect and access the files stored on the computer.
 This will most often be a HTTP server.
-HTTP servers are a type of software that can understand Universal Resource Locators (URLs) allowing applications like web browsers to download and utilise their resources for things like web applications that we use everyday.
+HTTP servers are a type of software that can understand Universal Resource Locators (URLs), allowing applications like web browsers to download and utilise their resources for things like web applications that we use everyday.

 Web servers, software and hardware combined, allow us to access content over the internet - most commonly in our web browser:
 ![Web Server](https://lh3.googleusercontent.com/jjIKwaFUdtPFK4785VQbd67_F0g_t3Q2FoAwWp6A7-jBwIel3r8nlRh5sWVzIu50TVIVJCcC6AkQDC5_KH2RrbQbEGDnhEcF8-Ebs_bZX_eadZS_40GrXdgN5WqhEhvM07H8wGuVU1UpcJ9tHmwYrIiLFlhGdZLl8H1gLnf8KA_FJVz_EE4quNo-jnU3a-fCTI5pgh6BocULmrQBqbxkDLVKN0cpUlACuPqrUf9i0zcWus8SCat3fHrX8TV1lwrYkKQ4rIT0hh-MyhSNL94NC8iXr_x1XQoOCZD422eQBIMVXtMkY_QbkkKf8VqHNLm5QA1L8-u1XjIGoUmVmINQm1w73EZARbgcHX2BQ02WCS83COehpZybXSp3mdRp3V59-qeuygR2uhpkhJnCyhTk5iWW4AEU8YPAugtcN1b4EjWVq9V2xRnav6WvElo-J486ZUKK0ygxDY-blBVLxZcqOTwxhdUW1LzwxhtVZeYLdO3P62QjUYKgSjDzyJlEpSMXxLVCTiCff1ARNd32Z2zPmBWMmiyj7qWOxMl9p31aaLscvZEHg1uTs0hY7D9cj9jFk4oQqHhcrrrJbRhIxHUO0bYJBfD2ntPSMUJdlr6y0ylcKP1Q63FdPDTw9_zpJdyVCjMLy0H4JrKpU4oxuwyjf20iO1mYbgcp-9Pyds8ikUamkxYTRnKL2HdhC0p0B_BB2TBIemY1QOO5h83Lp336h67RWM5CLfzBgGbRaDzwnSUHkI0m=w1254-h620-no)